Columbine High School massacre: Dylan Klebold

 Dylan Bennet Klebold (/ˈkliːboʊld/ KLEE-bohld; September 11, 1981 – April 20, 1999) was born in Lakewood, Colorado.
 His parents were pacifists and attended a Lutheran church with their children.
 Both Dylan and his older brother attended confirmation classes in accordance with the Lutheran tradition.
 Klebold was named after poet Dylan Thomas.

-Klebold attended Normandy Elementary for first and second grade before transferring to Governor's Ranch Elementary, and became part of the CHIPS ("Challenging High Intellectual Potential Students") program.
+Klebold attended Normandy Elementary for first and second grade before transferring to Governor's Ranch Elementary, and became part of the Challenging High Intellectual Potential Students (CHIPS) program.

 Background

 Criminal history

 In 1996, 15-year-old Harris created a private website on America Online (AOL), (Note: Once the website was made public after the massacre, AOL permanently deleted it from its servers.) initially to host video game levels (known as WADs) that he created for the first-person shooter games Doom, Doom II, and Quake.
 (Note: Some of the Doom levels he created can still be found online, known as the Harris levels.)
 On the site, Harris began a blog, which included details of mischief and vandalism, such as lighting fireworks with Klebold and others.
 Harris referred to these acts as "rebel missions" and the blog posts as "mission logs".
-In early 1997, the blog posts showed signs of Harris's anger against society.
-By the end of the year, the site contained instructions on how to make explosives.
+In early 1997, after classmate Brooks Brown had told Harris's parents where he hid alcohol, to get back at Harris after he had previously thrown a chunk of ice at Brown's car windshield, the blog posts showed signs of Harris's anger against society.
+By the end of the year, the site contained instructions on how to make explosives (specifically pipe bombs).
 In August 1997, Harris wrote on the blog "All I want to do is kill and injure as many of you as I can, especially a few people.
 Like Brooks Brown."
-Brown was a friend and classmate of his.
-(Note: Brown had told Harris's parents where he hid alcohol, after Harris had thrown a chunk of ice at his car windshield.)
 After Brown's parents viewed the site, they contacted the Jefferson County Sheriff's Office on August 7, 1997.
-An investigator drafted affidavit requesting a search warrant for the Harris household, but it was never submitted to a judge.
+An investigator drafted an affidavit requesting a search warrant for the Harris household, but it was never submitted to a judge.

 On January 30, 1998, Harris and Klebold were arrested for breaking into a white van parked near Littleton and stealing tools and computer equipment.
-In a joint court hearing they pled guilty to felony theft.
 The judge sentenced them to a 12-month juvenile diversion program.
 As a result, they both attended mandatory classes such as anger management and met with diversion officers.
-(Note: Klebold had a history of drinking and failed a dilute urine test, but neither he nor Harris attended any substance abuse classes.)
+(Note: Klebold had a history of drinking and failed a diluted urine test, but neither he nor Harris attended any substance abuse classes.)
 They were both released from the program a month early.